richardcheam/cnn-vit/README.md

 For each architecture, the runner compares:

 - `scratch`: train directly on Brain MRI from random initialization
+- `pretrained + linear_probe`: load the CIFAR-10 backbone checkpoint, freeze the backbone, and train only the new classifier head
-- `pretrained`: load the CIFAR-10 backbone checkpoint, replace the classifier head, and fine-tune end to end
+- `pretrained + full_finetune`: load the CIFAR-10 backbone checkpoint, replace the classifier head, and fine-tune end to end

 ### 5. Run commands